fbpx

 High-heels or very flat shoes without grip or support will make your feet tired and walking the wonderful villages more challenging.

 A pair of cute sneakers like the ever present Italian brand Superga or any other sturdy pair of shoes that provides support (aka holds your foot in place) and cushion (for the long days of walking) is a great idea.
+These Dr. Scholl’s sneakers are our choice for class, versatility and comfort.

 Italians are not big fans of AC